Quick Solutions to Solve SPICE Convergence Issues.

 Unmodeled pins, error message: Less than two connections at node

-wire “floating”, that is connected to a device pin without connection to another pin.
+This error emerges when the Capture component lacks an associated SPICE model or when a wire is “floating,” connected to a device pin without a corresponding connection to another pin.

 Convergence Problems due to SPICE Simulation options settings